vitejs/vite/docs/config/index.md

 - **Type:** `Record<string, string | ProxyOptions>`

   Configure custom proxy rules for the dev server.
 Expects an object of `{ key: options }` pairs.
 If the key starts with `^`, it will be interpreted as a `RegExp`.
+The `configure` option can be used to access the proxy instance.

   Uses [`http-proxy`](https://github.com/http-party/node-http-proxy).
 Full options [here](https://github.com/http-party/node-http-proxy#options).